 To help you choose what action to take to resolve your infringement, you can view the photos we have taken of your vehicle.
-You will need to provide the infringement number and vehicle registration number in order to view the details here.
+You will need to provide the infringement number and vehicle registration number to view the photos.

 Why do you take photos of my car?